After logging in to the Admin Console, select the Collections tab and click on Create a New Collection or "+" icon.

-Search results in regular search and faceted search are shown as follows:
+Search results in faceted search is shown here:

 Indexed content from JIRA can be visualized using Kibana.

 The following example uses the maximum number of fields available in the data table account.
 The query to provide is

 SELECT * FROM Issues LIMIT 1000